 You won't be needing an AK47 for the mall.
 However, there are items for combat shopping that you'll regret not having, and those are pretty basic.

 Gather ads from mail circulars over the few weeks before shopping, buy a Sunday newspaper, and clip all the ads and coupons you can find.
-Put these for handy reference into your left leg camouflage pants.
+Put these for handy reference into your left leg’s camouflage pants.
 Charge your cell phone the night before you shop.
-And a couple of weeks earlier, start a little workout so you can slip sideways between people and aisle merchandise easily.
+And do a little workout so you can slip sideways between people and aisle merchandise.

-Even if it's minus 2 degrees outside, the mall will be 80 degrees inside, so wear a vest you can take off and stuff into your mesh/rolling bag as well.
+Even if it's minus two degrees outside, the mall will be 80 degrees inside, so wear a vest you can take off and stuff into your mesh/rolling bag as well.

-Put money, credit cards, ID and keys into a little makeup case and Velcro it shut inside the right leg pocket of your camouflage fatigue pants.
+Put money, credit cards, ID and keys into a little makeup case and Velcro it shut inside the right leg’s pocket of your camouflage fatigue pants.
 Don't forget to take your cell phone or bring a set of walkie talkies if someone goes with you.
-Plan to be separated...it's a sure bet.
-A field compass is a must for malls larger than a WalMart store.
+A field compass is a must for mall stores larger than a WalMart.

 Whatever you do, don't take a husband along.
 I lost mine after seeing him bobbing and weaving around a department store cologne counter, dodging a sales clerk determined to expose him to the latest fragrance.
 He disappeared and it took two weeks for me to find him after that.
 He was suffering from Mall Knees and had to be sedated.

-And don't even think about taking a small grandchild with you for his/her opinion or size.
-His opinion will not be constructive in the throes of mall mania and you can measure him before you leave.
-Bringing a child is akin to having an unpinned hand grenade with you.
+Don't even think about taking a small grandchild along.
+That's akin to having an unpinned hand grenade with you.
 Not only will your shopping be interrupted because she will want to eat four times, but she will suddenly cry from neglect.
 Or he will suddenly clear the aisle by stretching out his arms and running full tilt down between stacks of merchandise that have attracted a bending fat lady, incidentally dragging his hand over her fanny, causing an immediate screech and full force explosion.